nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 `read INDEX PREFIX`

-* Reads the person's information specified by the `PREFIX` at the specified `INDEX`.
+* Reads the employee's information specified by the `PREFIX` at the specified `INDEX`.
-* The `INDEX` refers to the index number shown in the displayed person list.
+* The `INDEX` refers to the index number shown in the displayed employee list.
 * The `INDEX` **must be a positive integer**, and **must be within the range of the list**.

 Examples:
-* `read 3 /e` reads the email of the third person in the most recently displayed list.
+* `read 3 /e` reads the email of the third employee in the most recently displayed list.

 Output: